CLNKDNZ/parking-lot/README.md

 # TEST APP AND RUN
 The application deployed to heroku (cloud base app server).
-All of example requests and heroku API url is in the robot directory of project which is name include postman collection
+All of example requests and heroku API url is in the root directory of project which is name include postman collection